mashery/wordpress-plugin/README.md

 ## Basic Structure

+* `templates/*` contains the templates used by each shortcode.
+* `CONTRIBUTING.md` contains instructions for contributors.
+* `install.sh` is the installation script used when executing `npm i`.
+* `main.php` the main entrypoint for the plugin.
+* `package.json` is the configuration file for this package.
+* `README.md` this file.
+* `user-data.yml` contains service definitions for CoreOS (specifically the Docker processes).
+* `Vagrantfile` is what provisions the VM.
+You could change the IP used to serve the site here.

 The main file you should be looking at is [main.php](main.php).
-Easy enough.
 From there, you should be able to infer what's going on.
 Open an issue at https://github.com/mashery/wordpress-plugin/issues if you have any questions.

 ## Useful Links